lorenzoeusepi77/kubernetes/README.md

   Role: "create_token" -- Create token needed for cluster initialization

-    - Generate token that will be used for node Master cluster inizialization and Nodes cluster join
+    - Generate token that will be used for Master node cluster inizialization and Edge nodes cluster join

   Role: "configmaster" -- Configuration for "kubernetes-master" node